Naman-l/learnAngular/README.md

 How to run->

-take a clone of th repo.
+take a clone of the repo.
-make sure you are using node version > 12.1.
-I used 12.2. to switch node versions use nvm. install angular CLI using npm install -g @angular/cli cd learnANgular.
+make sure you are using node version >= 12.20.
+I used 12.20. to switch node versions use nvm. install angular CLI using npm install -g @angular/cli cd learnANgular.